The PSG grant for Singapore SME websites — and the non-grant alternative most agencies don't tell you about.

 - Basic SEO setup

-- Limited revisions during build
+- Limited revisions during the build

 What's typically not in pre-approved packages: